14 Best Container Security Tools (2026)

 For K8s Compliance: Kubescape or kube-bench

-If you need to audit Kubernetes clusters against CIS benchmarks, Kubescape covers CIS, NSA-CISA, and MITRE ATT&CK with image scanning included. kube-bench is lighter — focused purely on CIS Kubernetes Benchmark checks for control plane, worker nodes, and etcd.
+Kubescape is the broader tool here: CIS, NSA-CISA, and MITRE ATT&CK frameworks, plus image scanning built in. kube-bench does one thing well: CIS Kubernetes Benchmark checks for control plane, worker nodes, and etcd.
+Pick based on how much scope you need.

 For Enterprise Full-Lifecycle: Aqua Security or Sysdig

-If you need a single platform covering build, deploy, and runtime, Aqua Security (the company behind Trivy) and Sysdig Secure (powered by Falco) offer enterprise CNAPP platforms with compliance automation, AI-assisted investigation, and multi-cloud support.
+Want one platform for build, deploy, and runtime?
+Aqua Security (the company behind Trivy) and Sysdig Secure (powered by Falco) both cover the full lifecycle with compliance automation, investigation tooling, and multi-cloud support.

 Anchore